linuxthor/My-TTGO-Watch-Dev/README.md

 ### Main tile setup

-The main tile setup function is the place where we can add some buttons, text labels or other widgets to our app and get eveything ready.
+The main tile setup function is the place where we can add some buttons, text labels or other LVGL widgets (per the docs at https://docs.lvgl.io/v7/en/html/widgets/index.html where examples are provided for each type)

 ```
 void soundboard_app_main_setup( uint32_t tile_num ) {